Professor, Geology & Geophysics

 Current graduate students

-University of Utah, Geology & Geophysics MS student
+University of Utah, Geology & Geophysics PhD student

 Research: Constraining the role and effects of structurally-driven fluid flow in groundwater and spring systems in the Basin and Range.